zahndy/LynxVR/README.md

 # LynxVR - v2

+> [!WARNING]
+> The current release does not include backend code to access heartrate service!

 LynxVR is a handy app that bridges the gap between your Wear OS smartwatch and your VR adventures.
 It lets you send your real-time heart rate (HR) data directly into VR games like Resonite and VR Chat, adding a new layer of immersion and personalization.

 - Real-time Heart Rate Tracking: See your heart rate reflected in-game, adding a layer of realism that reflects your exertion during gameplay.